'Kinship is one of the most important things': Lisa Bird-Wilson's Probably Ruby is about the power of heritage

 Lisa Bird-Wilson is a Saskatchewan Métis and nêhiyaw writer.
 Her short story collection Just Pretending won four Saskatchewan Book Awards.
 She is also the author of the poetry collection The Red Files.

 When she was just an infant, Bird-Wilson was taken from her Indigenous parents and adopted into a white family, a biographical detail she shares with Ruby, the protagonist of her debut novel Probably Ruby.

-Bird-Wilson spoke with Shelagh Rogers about writing Probably Ruby.
+Bird-Wilson spoke with Shelagh Rogers about drawing on her own background to write Probably Ruby.

 "I had finished my poetry book in 2016, and I wanted to get back to writing fiction.
 I had a bit of a block and I was saying, 'I don't know if I can write fiction again.
 I don't know if I have it in me.
 Do I have any more fiction?'